SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Ideally the judges who conduct sessions are ones who've read and understood the manual, so that
 - Their feedback is far more likely to be valid.
-- Reading the manual also gives the judge conviction behind their feedback because they know it to be correct, rather than saying, "I'm not sure about this but I don't think you're allowed to edit your model in the second speech".
+- Reading the manual also gives the judge conviction behind their feedback because they know it to be correct, rather than saying, "I'm not sure about this but I don't think you're allowed to edit your model in the second speech, still not sure though".
 - Wrong feedback can set debaters back quite a bit because they approach future debates believing this is right, and also ignore tourney adjes who contradict this feedback because "these tourney adjes don't know what they're talking about".
 So they may never realize their mistake.

 **The impulsive way to give feedback is telling people how they messed up and what they can improve on.